 Types of Home Loans Available

 Because it’s such a stalwart in the financial industry, Bank of America has one of the widest arrays of home loan options.
 However, they don’t offer USDA loans, reverse mortgages, renovation loans, or home equity loans.
 Here’s each type of mortgage product you can expect to find.

 Fixed Rate Mortgages

 A fixed-rate mortgage allows you to keep the same interest for the entire life of the loan.
-Bank of America allows you to choose between a 15- and 30-year loan in this category.
+For conventional loans, Bank of America allows you to choose between a 15- and 30-year loan in this category.

 The benefit of getting a 15-year mortgage is that the interest rate is usually lower and you’ll pay less interest over a shorter period of time.
 However, you should expect your monthly payment to be higher since you’re paying off a large amount of money in a short period of time.

 The more common 30-year fixed-rate mortgage may have a slightly higher APR and cost you more over the life of the loan, but your monthly payments should be much more affordable.
 Either way, it’s good to have options and compare your near-term and long-term costs to find the mortgage that’s right for you.

 Adjustable Rate Mortgages